 Other 2 Drops

-Aethermaster is in there because this deck has one big problem.
+Aethermaster helps you finding our Q’ before 6 mana (which is the deck’s biggest weakness).
 If you don’t get Q’ at 6 (latest 7) mana and your opponent stabilizes from your early game threats you usually lose.

 It is important to know that ramping into or flashing Q’ won’t do any good because the combo only works at 7 mana.
 Flash is only for Makantors and Decimus in the deck, though a Flash + Hulk could be a legitimate choice on T1 to increase the early game pressure.